junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### references

 Brian looks to the Doctor, so serious: "What happened to the other people who travel with you?"
 Doctor: "Some left me.
 Some got left behind.
 And some... not many but... some died.  (off Brian's horrified look) Not them.
 Not them, Brian.
 Never them." ending: Doctor: "I know.
 You both have lives here.
 Beautiful, messy lives.
 This is what makes you so fabulously human.
 You don't want to give them up.
 I understand."
 Brian: "Actually, it's you they can't give up, Doctor.
 And I don't think they should.
 Go with him.
 Go save every world you can find.
 Who else has that chance?
 Life'll still be here."
 Doctor: "You could come, Brian."
 Brian: "Somebody has to water the plants.
 Just... bring them back safe."
-(S07E04)
+(S07E04) (Doctor: "You could bring the plants too, come on, Brian.
+Tardis needs you."
+Rory whisper: "He means he needs us, and we need you."
+Brian: "I'll go packing then.")

-## Afterword (Not a Chapter)
+## Afterword

 > (use as epilogue, letter format?, like Amy's letter to the Doctor from the past)
 >